markuszeller/streamdeck-smart-dsl/README.md

 - Enter Router IP.
 - Enter Key (see below how to obtain).
 - Select your preferred metrics (Mbit/s or MB/s).
 It can be switched by tapping the button.
+- Set your preferred refresh interval in seconds.
+I am using 30 seconds and defaulted it.

 # Obtain (encryption) key